TechExeter/conference-2021/_speakers/colin-dart.md

 This can look like physical resources, such as new software and hardware.
 But this can also look like access to people, in the form of peers, leaders, academia and so on.

-Finally, I'd like to shine a light on the art of looking sideways and how exploring unrelated technology, communities and methodology can bring new ways of thinking to your own.
+Finally, we’ll shine a light on the art of looking sideways and how exploring unrelated technology, communities and methodology can bring new ways of thinking to your own.

 {% include speakers-takeaways.html %}